dataworkshop/dw-wroclaw-project/README.md

 You can find more information about the project on [wiki pages]( https://github.com/dataworkshop/dw-wroclaw-project/wiki).

+## Project structure

+The structure of the project is influenced by the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) and uses only part of it.

 ## More about our group

 * Wroclaw @ DataWorkshop Club: [#wroclaw](https://dataworkshopclub.slack.com/messages/CG6E8KMGQ)